mongodb/leafygreen-ui/packages/Code/README.md

 **Default:** `'auto'`

 The language to render the code block as.
 When set to `'none'`, no syntax highlighting will be applied.
-When set to `'auto'`, the component will attempt to do it's best to guess what language the code snippet is.
+When set to `'auto'`, the component will attempt to do its best to guess what language the code snippet is.

 **We recommend explicitly setting the language if you know what language will be rendered.**